FDio/vpp/docs/gettingstarted/developers/running_vpp.rst

 Running VPP
 ===========

-After building the VPP binaries, you now have several images that you have built.
+After building the VPP binaries, you now have several images built.
 These images are useful when you need to run VPP without installing the packages.
 For instance if you want to run VPP with GDB.

 Running Without GDB